 If you request information or services or submit comments to the National Science Foundation about Future USAP and submit personal information to facilitate response to your request, we use the information provided to respond to your message.
 We will not share the information you give us with another government agency unless your inquiry relates to that agency, or as otherwise provided by law.
 We do not create individual profiles with the information you provide or collect information for commercial marketing.

-The Future USAP web site and the USAP web portal are official sites for the United States Antarctic Program, which is managed by the National Science Foundation’s Office of Polar Programs.
-Lockheed Martin Company is contracted by the NSF to support the USAP, and act as curator of the USAP web portal.
-Lockheed Martin Company subcontracts site curation for the Future USAP web site to Intesa Communications Group.
-You may link to www.usap.gov and future.usap.gov at no cost; however, if you link to the site, you are obligated to follow certain guidelines:
+The Future USAP website and the USAP web portal are official sites for the United States Antarctic Program, which is managed by the National Science Foundation’s Office of Polar Programs.
+You may link to USAP.gov and Future.usap.gov at no cost; however, if you link to the site, you are obligated to follow certain guidelines:

 Logos and Graphics

-To use the USAP logo or Future on your web site:
+To use the USAP logo or Future logo on your website:

 - Place your mouse over the image below, or click the image to open a larger version.